DAVE POCARO, WATER RECLAMATION DIRECTOR - (440) 439-5343

 To most efficiently serve the community in this extensive outreach many of the above initiatives are seasonal programs.
 Contact the Public Service Director at 440-232-8832 for further information on program parameters.
 Notice that there are additional postings on this web page for your convenience.

-Trash Disposal and Curbside Recycling (click link)
+Curbside Recycling (click link)

 Failure to follow this policy especially, but not limited to, premature placement of garbage curbside can lead to the resident being fined for noncompliance.
 For questions contact the Department of Public Service at 440-232-8832.

 Tool Loan Program

 Wanting Bedford Heights homeowners to have every advantage of maintaining strong property values, the City of Bedford Heights has been proud to continue a Tool Loan Program which allows residents to access tools they may only seldom need or perhaps to accommodate residents when your own are not functioning.
 Tools are offered on an as available basis for a period of 24 hours.
 Proper identification, proof of residency and payment of a refundable deposit are required.
 To reserve a tool, or to check on the availability of a tool, please call the Public Service Garage at 440-232-8832.
 Hours of operation are - Tuesday and Friday 7:30 am - 10:30 am and 11:00 am - 3:00 pm.
 Please be mindful that the loan of lawn mowers is limited to once a month per resident and per household.
 This is in order to ensure fairness in the process and to retain quality equipment for use by everyone.
 This program is considered to be a helping hands program to assist Bedford Heights residents during times of emergency.